Vue.js in Nette

 }).$mount('#autocomplete');

-If I'm not wrong, it's not possible to read attributes on the parent element in Vue.js 2, so we need to use a little hack with attaching to mounted and set data ourselves – see life cycle.
+If I'm not mistaken, in Vue.js 2 it's not possible to read attributes on the parent element of the instance by default.
+So, we use a workaround by hooking into mounted – see the lifecycle – and set them into data ourselves.

 Webpack